mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+**Izit Feedback**

-The feedback I received was around making a good useful product with the "cool" name and to explore the sensors further.
+The feedback I received from Izit Version 1 was positive around having made a good useful product with the "cool" name and to explore the sensors further.
 Another participant talked about putting more informative data on the display e.g. how many days left to consume the avocado.
 Generally feedback was this was a good design.

 I agree the concept is interesting but disagreed the design was good.
 When I thought about the practicality of printing a 3d magnifying object and inserting the Pi within it, the design asthetics did not seem appealing and the weight of carrying such an item in the kitchen when in use seemed inpractical.
 Since I could not gain access to the makers lab yet, this rationale and rethink took me on a different path.

 **New Design Sketch**

 Although this started as an avocado project, it can easily be extended to other vegetables and fruit categories.
 For example, with further research I discovered the use of spectral color and neural networks could be used in a different but similar application to detect stage of ripeness in produce.
 I loved to see that this idea could actually develop some scalability and help within grocery chains and production chains to quickly sort fruit and vegetables at scale.
+To see more on a project where training data was built to detect "stages of ripening" please visit [here](https://www.hackster.io/kutluhan-aktar/vegetables-and-fruits-ripeness-detection-by-color-w-tf-041f92).

 With flexibility of use in mind, I pivoted to a design that could be mounted on a kitchen worktop.
 Like a toaster, it need not be pulled out per use but can be ready to go and perhaps later extended to recommend what healthy meals the participant could produce from the item based on its state of ripeness. e.g. too soft avocado becomes gucamole, firmer avocado can be sliced into a snack dipped in honey e.t.c.